jjshao-ms/azure-docs-sdk-dotnet/api/overview/azure/latest/identity-readme.md

 ### Authenticate the client

 When debugging and executing code locally, it's typical for a developer to use their own account for authenticating calls to Azure services.
 There are several developer tools that can be used to perform this authentication in your development environment.

-#### Authenticate via Visual Studio

-Developers using Visual Studio 2017 or later can authenticate a Microsoft Entra account through the IDE.
-Apps using `DefaultAzureCredential` or `VisualStudioCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate in Visual Studio, select the **Tools** > **Options** menu to launch the **Options** dialog.
-Then navigate to the **Azure Service Authentication** options to sign in with your Microsoft Entra account.

-![Visual Studio Account Selection][vs_login_image]

-#### Authenticate via the Azure CLI

-Developers coding outside of an IDE can also use the [Azure CLI][azure_cli] to authenticate.
-Apps using `DefaultAzureCredential` or `AzureCliCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate with the Azure CLI, run the command `az login`.
-For users running on a system with a default web browser, the Azure CLI launches the browser to authenticate the user.

-![Azure CLI Account Sign In][azure_cli_login_image]

-For systems without a default web browser, the `az login` command uses the device code authentication flow.
-The user can also force the Azure CLI to use the device code flow rather than launching a browser by specifying the `--use-device-code` argument.

-![Azure CLI Account Device Code Sign In][azure_cli_login_device_code_image]

-#### Authenticate via the Azure Developer CLI

-Developers coding outside of an IDE can also use the [Azure Developer CLI][azure_developer_cli] to authenticate.
-Apps using `DefaultAzureCredential` or `AzureDeveloperCliCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate with the Azure Developer CLI, run the command `azd auth login`.
-For users running on a system with a default web browser, the Azure Developer CLI launches the browser to authenticate the user.
-For systems without a default web browser, the `azd auth login --use-device-code` command uses the device code authentication flow.

-#### Authenticate via Azure PowerShell

-Developers coding outside of an IDE can also use [Azure PowerShell][azure_powerShell] to authenticate.
-Apps using `DefaultAzureCredential` or `AzurePowerShellCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate with Azure PowerShell, run the command `Connect-AzAccount`.
-For users running on a system with a default web browser and version 5.0.0 or later of Azure PowerShell, it launches the browser to authenticate the user.
-For systems without a default web browser, the `Connect-AzAccount` command uses the device code authentication flow.
-The user can also force Azure PowerShell to use the device code flow rather than launching a browser by specifying the `UseDeviceAuthentication` argument.
+For more information, see [Authentication during local development](https://learn.microsoft.com/dotnet/azure/sdk/authentication/#authentication-during-local-development).

 ## Key concepts